misslyckad82/iot23-anomaly-detection/README.md

 # IoT23 Anomaly Detection

-End-to-end cybersecurity anomaly detection pipeline using Snowflake, dbt, Databricks and MLflow on a subset of the IoT-23 dataset.
+Cybersecurity anomaly detection pipeline using a subset of the IoT-23 dataset with Snowflake, dbt, Databricks, MLflow, Groq and Slack.

 ## Project Description